mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

 ##  Create a Pod

 It covered in the previous series.
 We will look into it from a different angle.
-We will use the pod definition file created in the previous module and create a pod.
+We will use the pod definition file created in the previous module to create a pod.
 {: style="text-align: justify;"}
 If you do not have any previous experience on the pod, have a look at the previous series[Kubernetes in 7 days?
 In a week !!!](https://www.rajith.in/Kubernetes/#kubernetes-learning-series) and come back here.[Click here](https://www.rajith.in/Kubernetes/KubernetesPart4_Pods/#creating-a-pod)
 {: style="text-align: justify;"}